 Till the Louvre Abu Dhabi was built, the Sharjah Arts Museum was the largest in the UAE.
 This museum houses a vast range of artwork in 72 galleries spread over three floors.

-The Blue Souq is the city’s most famous landmark.
-It contains over 600 shops and selling everything under the sun; the central market overlooks the beautiful Khalid Lagoon and the Noor Island.
+Blue Souq is the city’s most famous landmark.
+It contains over 600 shops and selling everything under the sun; the central market overlooks the beautiful Khalid Lagoon and Noor Island.
 Sharjah’s Central Market is one of the topmost tourist places in UAE – it’s a traditional market, antique, beautifully-constructed and is a must-visit.

 Are You On Pinterest?
 Click To Save These For Later Read!